 Is Mackerel Safe for Dogs?

-Feed as an occasional treat — mackerel is an oily fish, and too much can cause loose stools or tip the fat balance in your dog’s diet.
+Mackerel should still be an occasional add-on, not a daily staple.
+Because it is an oily fish, too much can cause loose stools or digestive upset in some dogs.

 Nutritional Benefits of Mackerel for Dogs